Isla Cabeza de Caballo

 Isla Cabeza de Caballo, or Head of the Horse, is an island in the Gulf of California, located within Bahía de los Ángeles east of the Baja California Peninsula.
-The island is uninhabited and is part of the Ensenada Municipality.
+The island is uninhabited and is part of the municipality of San Quintín in Baja California.
 There is a lighthouse located on Isla Cabeza de Caballo along the channel into the harbor of Bahía de los Ángeles.